 - Once everything is dry, you can drop off the entire trash bag full of dried paint at the Transfer Site.

 - Another suggestion is to add some absorbent material to the bottom of the box before you pour on each paint layer.
 Small amounts of shredded newspaper or kitty litter have been suggested.
-The key is to keep all layers THIN so that everything dries quickly & completely before adding the next layer.
+The key is to keep each of the paint layers thin so that everything dries quickly & completely before adding the next layer.

 - Shingles may be taken to the Columbia County Recycling & Waste Processing Facility during weekdays when the scale is open.
 The most recent fee was $80.00 per ton.
 Another option is to rent a dumpster for your roofing project.
 See the advice for Dumpster/Container Service above.